 To minimize unexpected and stressful events, create and stick to a regular daily routine for your older adult.

-If your older adult’s days are unstructured and unpredictable, life can become even more stressful – and stress contributes to the anger and anxiety behind aggressive dementia behaviors.
+If your loved one’s days are unstructured and unpredictable, life can become even more stressful – and stress contributes to the anger and anxiety behind aggressive dementia behaviors.

 3. Create a calm living environment